kninnug/Constrainautor/README.md

 - No two constrained edges intersect with eachother.
 - Constrained edges do not intersect with any point in the triangulation (beside their end-points).
+- The outer edges of the triangulation form a convex hull.
+- The triangulation has no holes.

+The last two requirements are already guaranteed by Delaunator, but are important to keep in mind if you modify the triangulation before passing it to Constrainautor.
 If one or more of these requirements are not met, the library may throw an error during constrainment, or produce bogus results.

 To triangulate a set of points, and constrain certain edges: